SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 * The Docker container with splunk is running in UTC.
 And no matter what i set as my Timezone in Splunk web UI.. i only get my charts reporting in UTC.
 * Tried to set the TZ attribute in props.conf.
 No luck.
 Not for source, sourcetype or host.
 * Well.. just giving up on Docker running Splunk on my NAS..
 Getting Splunk on a dedicated machine and see how that works out.
+#### Indextime vs Sensortime
+* After i send the timestamp from the sensor (which is NTP synced) to splunk i noticed a time difference.
+The splunk HEC is using indextime since within the HEC json i do not specify the time in epoch (yet).
+Appearently it takes 15s to index or the docker container is not in sync..
+* The time difference seems to getting worse over time... **insert picture**
+* checking the time online and the `date`in docker over terminal.. the docker container is 18s in the future right now.
+That fits the 18s time difference between index and sensor time..
+* Soooo...this is a docker problem... not a splunk one, nor a slow NAS :D
+* [to fix it in the docker container](https://askubuntu.com/questions/342854/what-is-the-command-line-statement-for-changing-the-system-clock) (at least untill restart) i used `sudo date new_date_time_string` (format: MMDDhhmmyyyy.ss) MM=Month, DD=Day, hh=Hour, mm=Minute, yyyy=Year, ss=Second
+#### Docker container restart
+* After restart of the container the inputs didnt show up in splunk anymore.
+After debugging the Arduinos and any possible code change.. figured out it is Splunk.
+The HEC global setting for SSL was enabled again.. guess this setting doesnt persit a restart of the container.
+After disableing SSL.. the inputs were fine again.